 Group Support in Bulimia Treatment

-Often underdiagnosed, many individuals struggle with both chemical dependency and eating disorders like bulimia.
+Often underdiagnosed, many individuals struggle with both chemical dependency and disordered eating like bulimia.
 Being at a substance abuse and bulimia treatment center will help you see that you’re not alone in your struggles.
 You’re going to meet others who can identify with the thoughts, feelings, and emotions you’re experiencing.
 You will find that recovering and staying well involves the support of others.
 While you may have a supportive family, it’s important to have people in your life who understand your circumstances exactly and are on their own recovery journey.

 One of the common characteristics of those struggling with bulimia is low self-esteem and low self-worth.
 This begins to change as you begin to foster healthy therapeutic and peer relationships in treatment.
 You’ll see that other people love you exactly how you are, and they will love you until you learn how to love yourself.
 You’ll also begin to understand how rewarding life can be as you help support others who are struggling.